RichtersFinger/DuckTraffic/README.md

 Either open the project in Godot 4 itself or unpack and run the binary for your os from the `bin/`-directory.

 ## Example
+See [here](https://youtu.be/PVxibSsVEbI) for an animation and some context.
 Below are a few frames of a simulation using the default parameters.
 ![](demo/screen0.png)![](demo/screen1.png)![](demo/screen2.png)

 ## GUI